gerph/riscos64-status/features/Module_DOSFS.md

 ## Discovered features

-* Does disc access
+* Has disc access
-* Does file access
+* Has file access
 * Has services
 * Has services fast
 * Has swis